To do before you arrive

 - Bring any documents listed on your CAS

-- Please retain evidence of your travel to and entry into the UK (tickets, boarding cards, etc.)
+- Please retain evidence of your travel to and entry into the UK (tickets, boarding cards, etc.) We may ask to see these.

 To do when you get to UEA